uihilab/HydroCompute/README.md

 * [References](#references)

 ## Introduction
-This work introduces hydroCompute, a computational library for hydrology and environmental sciences that runs on the client side.
+This work introduces HydroCompute, a computational library for hydrology and environmental sciences that runs on the client side.
 It employes 4 different engines, 3 main computations and 1 for peer-to-peer connection.
 The library has been developed using ES6 standards and the most recent available APIs for WebAssembly, WebGPU, WebRTC, and the Web Workers specifications.

 ## How to Use
 Please download the library and run `index.html`.
 If a new html file should be created, the library must be onloaded onto the file as a script